COMPANYBURL

 Burlington

-Burlington is a uS off‑price retail chain and e‑commerce site for discounted branded goods.
+Burlington is a uS off-price retailer focused on discounted branded merchandise.

 This page supports entity resolution, disambiguation, and retrieval stabilization in AI search and answer systems.